ashleyraizes/ashleyraizes.github.io/_posts/2021-03-24-pinterest-post.md

 #### Instagram

 You can find Instagram at Target in baggy sweatpants, fuzzy socks, and a messy bun on Sunday nights.
 On Mondays, she watches The Bachelor with her BFFs eating a pint of Ben and Jerry’s.
-By Tuesday, she has already read the spoilers on <https://realitysteve.com>.
+By Tuesday, she has already read the spoilers on [Reality Steve](https://realitysteve.com).
 Don’t be surprised if she never shows emotion - she uses sarcasm as a coping mechanism.
 So, when she says “Dude, I can’t even,” she probably *can* even, whatever that means!

 #### YouTube